Skjaldbaka17/quotel-sls-api/README.md

 sam deploy --guided
 ```

-The command will package and deploy your application to AWS, with a series of prompts:
+The command will package and deploy your application to AWS, with a series of prompts.

 You can find your API Gateway Endpoint URL in the output values displayed after deployment.